SimoneDeBonis/SimoneDeBonis.github.io/it/tabs/CV.md

 # you can always move this content to _data/content/ folder
-# just create new file at _data/content/links/[language].yml and move content below.
+# just create new file at _data/content/CV/[language].yml and move content below.
 ###########################################################
-#                Links Page Data
+#                CV Page Data
 ###########################################################
 page_data:
   main: